Did you know NFT scams have already caused millions in losses by mid-2025?

 When you purchase an NFT attached to a digital asset, you don’t own the asset itself.
 You can’t reproduce it or use it commercially.
 Instead, you take ownership of a purchase record that is stored on a blockchain, which can later be sold to someone else.
 Therefore, NFTs serve as digital certificates of ownership.

 NFTs exist on a blockchain, a distributed ledger that stores transactions, and point to a web link, such as an image file.
-NFTs are typically held on the Ethereum blockchain, although other blockchains also support them.
+None-Fungible-Tokens are typically held on the Ethereum blockchain, although other blockchains also support them.

 NFTs are created from digital objects that represent tangible and intangible assets, including art, collectibles, gifs, memes, videos, virtual avatars, etc. This list is partial, as NFTs can be almost anything.